prarthna1712/prarthna1712/README.md

 ---
 ## 🛠️ Projects I've Built
+### 🔫 Weapon Detection System
+A deep learning-based system that detects weapons in videos or live camera feeds and highlights detected frames.
+**Tech Stack:** Python, TensorFlow/Keras, OpenCV, CSV for analytics

 ### 📝 Blogify Application
 A responsive blog platform where users can view posts with titles, descriptions, authors, dates, and images.